a13xrzteach/a13xrzteach.github.io/README.md

 The monitor's configuration is stored in ``config/monitor.json``.
 It is not intended to be modified by hand.
 Instead, you use the GUI frontend located at ``/update``.

+To access ``/update``, you will need to provide correct credentials.
+- The username is public: ``oboro``
+- The password is private.
+Ask Room 203 if you need access.

 The format used is
 ```json
 {